Physical consequences of P$\neq$NP and the DMRG-annealing conjecture: Adiabatic quantum computation

-Let $\ket|\Psi(\Gamma)>$ denote the ground state of the previous system as a function of $\Gamma$, which is only degenerate for $\Gamma=0$.
-If $\Gamma\to\infty$, the ground state is found just by making all spins point in the $X$-direction:
+Let $\ket|\Psi(\lambda)>$ denote the ground state of the previous system as a function of $\lambda$, which is only degenerate for $\lambda=1$.
+If $\lambda=0$, the ground state is found just by making all spins point in the $X$-direction:

 In this state, all classical configurations take exactly the same probability, so we may say that it is absolutely disordered.
-For $\Gamma\to 0^+$, on the other hand, the ground state provides the solution to the classical spin-glass problem.
-Thus, the AQC strategy is to take $\Gamma\to\infty$, decrease it until $\Gamma=0$, and then read the solution.
-The adiabatic theorem can be applied if the process is slow enough, assuming that the gap never vanishes.
+For $\lambda\to 1^-$, on the other hand, the ground state provides the solution to the classical spin-glass problem.
+Thus, the AQC strategy is to take $\lambda=0$, increase it adiabatically until $\lambda=1$ and then read the solution.
+The adiabatic theorem can be applied if the process is slow enough, assuming that the gap never vanishes exactly.

+Of course, in the laboratory it is more convenient to leave the coefficient of $H_1$ untouched through the procedure.
+The AQC strategy is to apply a large transverse field initially, and decrease it slowly enough \cite{Santoro_02}.
 The main difficulty during an AQC experiment is to ensure adiabaticity.
 The probability of a jump to an excited state increases exponentially as the energy gap closes, as reflected by the Landau-Zener formula \cite{Santoro_02}.
 Thus, if the system undergoes a quantum phase transition and the energy gap vanishes, the velocity must be reduced in an appropriate way at that point, increasing the computational time.

 It may be tempting to try to extract conjectures about the minimal gap along an AQC trajectory from the (classical) complexity class of the problem at hand.
 But these inferences are {\em not valid}, since the precise nature of the relation between the quantum and the classical complexity classes is not straightforward.
-Recent results of Altschuler and coworkers \cite{Altschuler_09} cast doubts on the possibility of solving {\bf NP}-complete problems in polynomial time using quantum computation, due to the very narrow gap distribution in disordered systems which can be deduced by Anderson's theorem.
+Recent results of Altshuler and coworkers \cite{Altshuler_10} cast doubts on the possibility of solving {\bf NP}-complete problems in polynomial time using quantum computation, due to the very narrow gap distribution in disordered systems which can be expected from Anderson's theorem.
 Nonetheless, other authors are more optimistic, believing that a route which avoids exponentially small gaps is feasible \cite{Dickson_11}.
 Those problems, which are of uttermost importance for quantum computation, will not be studied in this work.